devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

   }
 }
 ```
-_Code Snippet 14: Wisgen ApiSupplier Class (Async with Error) [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_
+_Code Snippet 14: Simplified Wisgen ApiSupplier (Async with Error) [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 ## Streams
 Streams [[@dartteamDartStreams2019]](https://dart.dev/tutorials/language/streams) are one of the core technologies behind reactive programming [[@boelensFlutterReactiveProgramming2018]](https://www.didierboelens.com/2018/08/reactive-programming---streams---bloc/).
 And we'll use them heavily in the chapter [Architecting a Flutter app][architecture].
-But what exactly are _streams_?
+But what exactly are _Streams_?
 As Andrew Brogdon put's it in one of Google's official Dart tutorials, Streams are to Future what Iterables are to synchronous data types [[@googlellcDartStreams2019]](https://www.youtube.com/watch?v=nQBpOIHE4eE&list=PLjxrf2q8roU2HdJQDjJzOeO6J3FoFLWr2&index=17&t=345s).
-You can think of streams as one continuous flow of data.
+You can think of Streams as one continuous flow of data.
 Data can be put into the stream, other parties can subscribe/listen to a given stream and be notified once a new piece of data enters the stream.

 ![Data Stream](https://github.com/Fasust/flutter-guide/wiki//images/stream.PNG)

 _Figure 10: Data Stream_

-Okay, but how does it look in Dart code?
-First, we initialize a SteamBuilder [[@dartteamDartStreams2019]](https://dart.dev/tutorials/language/streams) to generate a new stream.
-The StreamBuilder gives us access to a _sink_, that we can use to put data into the stream and the actual _stream_, which we can use to read data from the stream:
+Let's have a look at how we can implement Streams in Dart.
+First, we initialize a _StreamController_ [[@dartteamDartStreams2019]](https://dart.dev/tutorials/language/streams) to generate a new Stream.
+The StreamController gives us access to a _Sink_, that we can use to put data into the Stream and the actual _Stream_ object, which we can use to read data from the Stream:

 ```dart
 main(List<String> arguments) {

   StreamController<int> _controller = StreamController();

   for(int i = 0; i < 5 ; i++){
     _controller.sink.add(i);
   }